mineblow/Project-Soulframe/README.md

   Never persistent unless *you* explicitly enable it

 - 📓 **Journaling mode**
-  Saves each session to `/logs/` with timestamps
+  Saves each session to `/logs/` with timestamped 12-hour splits

+- 🎭 **Reflective Soulframe tone**
+  Optional introspective response transformation

+- 🔄 **/reset command**
+  Resets session state and memory on demand

 - 🔒 **NO internet, NO cloud, NO API calls**
-  100% local unless you manually change it
+  Fully local unless OpenAI API is manually enabled

 ---